What are Dividend Aristocrats and Should You Own Them?

 The Dividend Aristocrats as a group have outperformed the broader index for many years.

-According to Standard & Poor’s, the Dividend Aristocrats generated total annual returns of 10.1%, versus 9.8% annualized returns for the S&P 500 Index.
-You can see the source for this here.
+At the time of this post, according to Standard & Poor’s, the Dividend Aristocrats generated total annual returns of 10.1%, versus 9.8% annualized returns for the S&P 500 Index.
+That’s very good.

 - Rising dividends over time – a buffer against falling stock prices when they occur, and